Low-traffic value in Adobe Analytics

 - If a value is not yet seen in reports, it initially is bucketed in the Low-Traffic dimension item.

 - If a value that is bucketed under Low-Traffic receives an influx of traffic (typically instances in the double digits in a single day), it starts being recognized as its own dimension item.
 Instances collected before meeting the threshold remain under Low-Traffic.
-The exact threshold has many dependencies, such as the number of servers processing data for the report suite and the amount of time between each dimension item instance.
+The exact point at which the dimension item begins showing up in reports has many dependencies, such as the number of servers processing data for the report suite and the amount of time between each dimension item instance.

-- If a report suite reaches more than 1,000,000 unique values, more aggressive filtering is applied.
+- If a variable reaches the high threshold, more aggressive filtering is applied.
 Unique values require instances in the triple digits in a single day before being recognized as its own dimension item.

 This logic allows Adobe to optimize reporting capabilities while still allowing your organization to report on crucial dimension items collected later in the month.
-For example, your organization runs a site with millions of articles and a new article became popular towards the end of the month (after exceeding both unique thresholds).
-You could still analyze the performance of that article without it being bucketed under Low-Traffic.
+For example, if your organization runs a site with millions of articles and a new article becomes popular towards the end of the month (after exceeding both unique thresholds), you can still analyze the performance of that article without it being bucketed under Low-Traffic.
 This logic is not intended to un-bucket everything that gets a certain number of page views per day or per month.

 The Page dimension uses several backend columns that all count towards unique thresholds, including

 click_context.
-These backend columns can cause Low-Traffic logic to apply well before the number of unique Page dimension items in Workspace reaches 500,000.
+These backend columns can cause Low-Traffic logic to apply well before the number of unique Page dimension items in Workspace reaches the low threshold.

 Changing unique limit thresholds

-Threshold limits are 500,000 and 1 million unique values by default.
-These limits can be changed on a per-variable basis.
+Threshold limits can sometimes be changed on a per-variable basis.
 Contact Adobe Customer Care or your Adobe Account Team to request this change.
+The exent to which the thresholds can be increased depends on multiple factors and Adobe may not be able to accomodate threshold increases in all cases.
 When requesting a change, include:

 - The report suite ID